 Unwanted hair is an embarrassing problem for both men and women.
 Noninvasive laser hair removal has become the gold standard for permanent hair removal with no down time and little maintenance needed.
 Shaving, waxing, and electrolysis are not only painful, but must be repeated indefinitely.
-Our plastic surgeons and skilled team have the experience and knowledge to safely help reduce and possibly eliminate unwanted hair from any part of the body or face.
+Dr. Neil J. Zemmel, Dr. Steve J. Montante, and Erin Stratton, NP have the expertise and knowledge to safely help reduce and possibly eliminate unwanted hair from any part of the body or face.

 How Laser Hair Removal Works

-At Richmond Aesthetic Surgery we use an Alexandrite laser that is shown to provide excellent results for all skin types.
-It is proven effective on all parts of the body including bikini, armpits, legs, arms, face, stomach, chest, and back.
-The laser targets the pigment chemical called melanin of the hair follicle and sends a heated beam of light to permanently alter the hair follicle and eliminate growth.
+At Richmond Aesthetic Surgery we use an Apogee Elite-Alexandrite (755nm) & ND YAG (1064nm) laser that is shown to provide excellent results for all skin types.
+It is proven effective on all parts of the body including bikini, armpits, legs, arms, face, abdomen, chest, and back.
+The laser targets the pigment called melanin of the hair follicle and sends a heated beam of light to permanently alter the hair follicle and eliminate growth.
 Patients with darker hair and fair skin are the best candidates, but it is safe and effective in darker skin tones at lower settings.
-Unfortunately, the laser is not effective for blonde, grey, or white hair because the laser cannot differentiate between the skin and the hair due to the lack of pigment.
-Patients should expect to have approximately 6 treatments, each one 4-6 weeks apart, for the maximum results.
-Hair grows in three different cycles and in order to have permanent hair removal you must treat the areas when the hair is in the active growth phase.
-In any one area you will have hair in all three stages which is why multiple treatments are required for the best results.
-Most patients can expect 50% reduction of hair after the first treatment.
+Unfortunately, the laser is not effective for blonde, grey, or white hair because the laser cannot differentiate between the skin and the hair, due to the lack of pigment.
+Patients should expect to have approximately 6 treatments, each one 4-8 weeks apart, depending on the body area treated, for optimal results.
+Hair grows in several different cycles, and in order to have permanent hair removal, you must treat the areas when the hair is in the active growth phase.
+In any one area, you will have hair in all stages.
+Therefore multiple treatments are required for the best results.
+Most patients can expect up to a 30% reduction of hair after the first treatment.